-Home > Wellness Resources > Health Library > IUD Removal
+Home > Be Healthy > Health Library > IUD Removal

 The intrauterine device (IUD) is a method of birth control that is placed in your uterus.
 It is a small, plastic, T-shaped device that contains copper or hormones.
 You can depend on an IUD to prevent pregnancy for 3 to 10 years, depending on the type.

 Your doctor will remove your IUD when it has reached its expiration date or if you have a medical problem.
 It's always your choice to have it removed sooner if you want to change birth control methods or plan to become pregnant.

 An IUD removal normally takes just a few minutes.
 Most women find it is less painful or uncomfortable than having an IUD inserted.
 But ask your doctor if it's a good idea to take ibuprofen ahead of time in case of cramping.

 Don't go without birth control unless you plan to become pregnant.
 Talk to your doctor about other forms of birth control.
 Make sure to start your new method right away.

 If you plan to get another IUD, your doctor can insert it during the same appointment.

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineKathleen Romito MD - Family MedicineRebecca Sue Uranga

 May 29, 2019

 Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Rebecca Sue Uranga